jh1993/UnderusedOptions/README.txt

 - Recruitment Bonus (3 SP): The target is now healed to full HP after being dominated, and all of its debuffs are dispelled.

 Flame Burst:
-- Bright Flame upgrade replaced by Phoenix Flame, which costs 4 SP and heals allies instead of damaging them, and does not change the damage type.
+- Bright Flame upgrade replaced by Phoenix Flame, which costs 4 SP and heals allies (except the wizard) instead of damaging them, and does not change the damage type.
 This makes it a natural extension of the base spell while providing additional healing with Pyrophilia, instead of changing the damage type to holy and losing out on all fire synergies.

 Frostfire Hydra:
 - Beams now benefit from both minion damage and breath damage bonuses.